tenforce/docker-virtuoso/README.md

 For more information, see http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtBulkRDFLoader

 ### Automatically
-By default, any data that is put in the `toLoad` directory in the Virtuoso database folder (`/my/path/to/the/virtuoso/db/toLoad`) is automatically loaded into Virtuoso on the first startup of the docker container.
+By default, any data that is put in the `toLoad` directory in the Virtuoso database folder (`/my/path/to/the/virtuoso/db/toLoad`) is automatically loaded into Virtuoso on the first startup of the Docker container.
 The default graph is set by the DEFAULT_GRAPH environment variable, which defaults to `http://localhost:8890/DAV`.